garrandall/popular-music-data/tracks/chickenhead-project-pat.md

-i'm tha fool supplyin tha blow i'm tha playa who got u chicken heads knockin at my do tellin me that you diggin me tellin me i'm yo man to be girlfriend its gone cost a fee get yo rags and work that streets pay ya boy and make me rich
+i'm tha fool supplyin tha blow i'm tha playa who got u chicken heads knockin at my do tellin me that you diggin me tellin me I'm yo man to be girlfriend its gone cost a fee get yo rags and work that streets pay ya boy and make me rich